-Subject to adjustments in accordance with section 5.3 of the Treasury Plan, the maximum number of Shares available for issuance under the Treasury Plan at any time shall not exceed 1.25% of the aggregate number of Shares issued and outstanding from time to time and the maximum number of Shares available for issuance under the Treasury Plan and the Corporation's Share Option Plan shall not exceed 9.75% of the Shares issued and outstanding from time to time.
+Subject to adjustments in accordance with section 5.3 of the Treasury Plan, the maximum number of Shares available for issuance under the Treasury Plan at any time shall not exceed 2.5% of the aggregate number of Shares issued and outstanding from time to time and the maximum number of Shares available for issuance under the Treasury Plan and the Corporation's Share Option Plan, if there is such a plan in place, shall not exceed 2.5% of the Shares issued and outstanding from time to time plus the number of Shares reserved for issuance under any outstanding Options.
 This prescribed maximum may be subsequently increased to any specified amount, provided the change is authorized by a vote of the shareholders.